 Not less than fourteen days' written notice (including postal, fax or e-mail) of every General meeting shall be given to every member by the General Secretary.
 An Agenda showing the business to be transacted shall be attached to each notice of meeting.

-Council Meeting Schedule
+EXCO Meeting Schedule

-The Council shall meet at least twice per annum and in addition, if so requested by the President for specific purposes.
-The Council shall meet at such place as may be most convenient to the members thereof.
-A resolution signed by all the members of the Council then within the territory of the SAIMC's activities shall be binding and as fully effective as if passed at a duly constituted Council Meeting.
+The EXCO shall meet at least twice per annum and in addition, if so requested by the President for specific purposes.
+The EXCO shall meet at such place as may be most convenient to the members thereof.
+A resolution signed by all the members of the EXCO then within the territory of the SAIMC's activities shall be binding and as fully effective as if passed at a duly constituted EXCO Meeting.

-Council Committees
+EXCO Committees

-The Council may appoint working committees to meet as frequently as required to effectively promote and implement the decisions and responsibilities of the Council.
-The terms of reference of each Committee shall be laid down by the Council.
+The EXCO may appoint working committees to meet as frequently as required to effectively promote and implement the decisions and responsibilities of the EXCO.
+The terms of reference of each Committee shall be laid down by the EXCO.

 Delegation of Powers

-The Council may delegate such powers to such Committees as it may deem fit, which in turn will elect a chairman.
-At least one member of each Committee shall be a member of Council.
-The additional members shall be nominated by the Chairman and ratified by the Council.
+The EXCO may delegate such powers to such Committees as it may deem fit, which in turn will elect a chairman.
+At least one member of each Committee shall be a member of EXCO.
+The additional members shall be nominated by the Chairman and ratified by the EXCO.

 These Committees as a minimum shall be the: